How to Prepare Your Child for the CogAT Test?

 What Is the CogAT Test?

-The Cognitive Abilities Test (CogAT) is a multiple-choice test designed to measure a child’s academic aptitude and gifted abilities.
+The Cognitive Abilities Test (CogAT) is a multiple-choice test designed to measure a child’s academic aptitude, gifted and problem-solving abilities.
 It is owned and published by the major educational resources company Houghton Mifflin Company.

-The CogAT Form 7, the most common version of the test, measures cognitive development and problem-solving skills.
+The CogAT Form 7, the most common test version, measures cognitive development and problem-solving skills.
 The test is made up of three sections, called batteries.
 They each have subtests that contain 10-25 questions each.

 Verbal Battery Quantitative Battery Non-Verbal Battery